Bexley, Ohio

-Along with the municipalities of Minerva Park, Whitehall, Worthington, Upper Arlington, and Valleyview, Bexley is a geographic enclave of Columbus.
+Capital University and Trinity Lutheran Seminary are based in Bexley.
+The city is home to large estates, including the Ohio Governor's Mansion, the Jeffrey Park Mansion (a.k.a.
+"Kelveden"), and the home of the president of Ohio State University.

 History

 Bexley was named at the suggestion of an early resident, Col. Lincoln Kilbourne, in honor of his family's roots in Bexley, in London, England.
-The village of Bexley was incorporated in 1908 when prominent citizens of Bullitt Park to the north along Alum Creek, including industrialist and 35th Mayor of Columbus Robert H. Jeffrey, agreed to merge with the Lutheran community of Pleasant Ridge to the south near the Evangelical Lutheran Joint Synod of Ohio college, Capital University (established 1850) and the Evangelical Lutheran Theological Seminary (now Trinity Lutheran Seminary) founded 1830.
-Both educational institutions today are affiliated with the major denomination of the Evangelical Lutheran Church in America, with two-thirds of America's Lutherans.
+The village of Bexley was incorporated in 1908 when prominent citizens of Bullitt Park to the north along Alum Creek, including industrialist and 35th mayor of Columbus Robert H. Jeffrey, agreed to merge with the Lutheran community of Pleasant Ridge to the south near the Evangelical Lutheran Joint Synod of Ohio college, Capital University (established 1850) and the Evangelical Lutheran Theological Seminary (now Trinity Lutheran Seminary) founded 1830.
+Both educational institutions today are affiliated with the Evangelical Lutheran Church in America.

 Bullitt Park had been founded in 1889, when Logan M. Bullitt of Philadelphia submitted his first plat for the area.
 Wealthy citizens of Columbus continued to build urban townhouses and country homes to the east along Broad Street and Town Road (now Bryden Road), extending to Franklin Park.
-By the 1890s, several large homes took root across Alum Creek in the Bullitt Park area, one of which became the original campus of the Columbus School for Girls, still an exclusive girls' private school in Bexley.
+By the 1890s, several large homes were erected across Alum Creek in the Bullitt Park area, one of which became the original campus of the Columbus School for Girls, still an exclusive girls' private school in Bexley.

 The onset of the Spanish–American War was also instrumental in Bexley's history.
-In 1898, Ohio Governor Asa Bushnell chose a cluster of unsold lots around Broad and Drexel in Bullitt Park as an assembly site for those state volunteers headed for war.
+In 1898, Ohio Governor Asa Bushnell chose a cluster of unsold lots around Broad and Drexel in Bullitt Park as an assembly site for state volunteers for the war.
 Camp Bushnell, as it was known, was home for three weeks to 8,000 Ohio recruits headed for Cuba.
-This led to the development of water and sewer lines for the soldiers, thus preparing the area for later real estate development in coming decades.
+This led to the development of water and sewer lines for the soldiers, thus preparing the area for later real estate development in subsequent decades.

 By 1908, the residents of Bullitt Park, north of Main Street, and Pleasant Ridge, south of Main Street, decided to merge their neighborhoods and incorporated as the Village of Bexley.
-The village reached the 5,000 population mark required by the state of Ohio to become a city in 1928 (still a requirement) and, on New Year's Day 1932, Bexley officially became a city.
-William A. Schneider was elected the first mayor of the City of Bexley in 1935.
-Mayor Schneider built the first city hall, and led Bexley through a long and profitable growth period.
+The village reached the 5,000 population mark required by the state of Ohio to become a city in 1928 and, on January 1, 1932, officially became a city.
+William A. Schneider was elected the first mayor in 1935.
+Schneider oversaw construction of the first city hall and led Bexley through a long and profitable growth period.
 He remained in office for 32 years before retiring.

 In March 2013, the city of Bexley was accredited as an arboretum by the Morton Register of Arboreta, making it the first city in the United States to successfully obtain arboretum accreditation.